gdeioannes/Bappfairy/README.md

 Appfairy is a CLI tool that can be installed using NPM:

-    $ npm install appfairy -g
+    $ npm install @awahlig/appfairy -g

-After exporting your Webflow project into a zip file, simply unzip it into a directory called `.appfairy` in the root of your project and run `$ appfairy`.
-Be sure to stash all your git changes as beforehand as Appfairy uses git as a version control.
-After doing so you'll notice that a new git-commit has been created saying `appfairy: Migrate`.
-This commit include all the changes that Appfairy has made, and shouldn't be edited or reworded.
+After exporting your Webflow project into a zip file, simply place it in the root of your project as `webflow.zip` and run `$ appfairy`.
+After doing so you'll notice that new files have been created in your project and that they have been automatically staged for a git commit.
+At this point feel free to commit those changes.

 The commit consists of the following files (regardless if they were added, modified or deleted):